-Prerequisite: Chemistry 11/ Biology 11: Recommended mark of 75% or higher.
+Prerequisite: Chemistry 11 or Biology 11 Recommended Mark: 75% or higher

 Description: Psychology 120 is a life-orientated course designed to give students the factual foundation in techniques, the vocabulary of psychology and a general understanding of human behaviour.
 This is a survey course which addresses the history of psychology, research methods and the application of psychology in the areas of biology, sensation/perception, consciousness, learning, memory, cognition, motivation/emotion, development, and psychological disorders.